Cain and Abel Bible study lesson from Genesis

 Cain and Abel – Sibling Rivalry to the Extreme

-This is the Bible story and study lesson about Cain and Abel as told in Genesis.
+This Bible study lesson covers the tragic story of two brothers as told in Genesis.

 Abel, on his part also brought of the firstlings of his flock and of their fat portions.
 And the Lord had regard for Abel and for his offering; but for Cain and for his offering He had no regard.